A beautiful Pennsylvania bed and breakfast inn in the Pocono Mountains. Book here for lowest rates! Verizon cell reception and Free wi-fi.

 Bethel Woods, the Woodstock Museum, and the Route 97 Upper Delaware Scenic ByWay are across the river.
 The towns of Milford, Hawley and Honesdale are an easy drive.

-We cordially welcome you to visit this Pocono bed and breakfast, settle in, and absorb the history and beauty of the Delaware River Highlands.
-Roebling Inn BnB is only 100 miles northwest of NYC, slightly off the beaten path, and a refreshing escape from urban stress.
-New York Magazine called it "weekend therapy"!
+We cordially welcome you to visit this Pocono spot, settle in, and absorb the history and beauty of the Delaware River Highlands.
+Only 100 miles northwest of NYC, slightly off the beaten path, and a refreshing escape from urban stress.
+New York Magazine called it “weekend therapy”!

 We love it here and look forward to showing you all the area has to offer!

 “I’d like to take your porch home with me”

 “We will definitely be back in the fall”